defi-magi/ado-user-audit/README.md

 Modify the Script:

 1. Open the script in a text editor.
-2. Replace YourOrganization, YourProject, and YourPersonalAccessToken with your actual Azure DevOps details.
+2. Replace `YourOrganization`, `YourProject`, and `YourPersonalAccessToken` with your actual Azure DevOps details.
 3. Make the Script Executable:

 ```bash